cecilialee/boilerplate-fastapi-poetry-docker/README.md

 docker compose up
 ```

-The current configuration let the app servces at http://0.0.0.0:8000/.
+The current configuration let the app services at http://0.0.0.0:8000/.
 The Swagger API documentation is available at http://0.0.0.0:8000/docs/.

-## Build from Scatch
+## Build from Scratch

 ### Create Poetry Environment